 Annex F: Lab alignment outcome of Reference method

-< Editor’s note: Detailed structure of the subclause is TBD.
-Framework, pass/fail limits, and final conclusions>

 F.1 General

 This clause records the lab alignment activity of AC test method.
 The purpose of lab alignment campaign is to ensure there is no unexpected lab deviation and establish full trust and confidence on the measurement results, which is an essential action to define TRP TRS requirements based on measurement data.